Zubr (political organization): Polish Division of "Zubr"

-Polish Division of "Zubr" was virtually independent from the Belarusian one, but the chosen name had some disadvantages, for ex.
-Polish organization were trying to contact the central in Belarus to consult common activity, and Belarusians living in Poland, working in organizations not friendly towards "Zubr", were refusing cooperation.
+The Polish Division of "Zubr" was virtually independent from the Belarusian one, but the chosen name had some disadvantages.
+For example, the Polish organization were trying to contact the organization in Belarus to consult common activity, and Belarusians living in Poland, working in organizations not friendly towards "Zubr", refused cooperation.

-Because of this, the organization decided in November 2003 to transform into an association with more neutral name "Union for Democracy in Belarus".
+Because of this, the organization decided in November 2003 to rename the organization to "Union for Democracy in Belarus", a more neutral name.

+Aftermath

+The movement faced infiltration by Belarusian KGB agents.
+Following the 2001 election, the US became disinclined to support it, but the Netherlands and Norway continued assistance.
+It was even alleged that the KGB developed its own department dedicated to writing NGO grant applications to secure funds.

+Described by its own member as an 'old, exhausted animal' by the 2006 election, the Zubr organization self-dissolved in spring 2006.